 On the same day as the IIC final report was published, the Swiss Federal Banking Commission issued a report on its inquiry into the activity of Swiss-based banks in the Program.
 The report summarized the Commission's inquiry, the stated primary focus of which was to clarify compliance with applicable due diligence obligations by Swiss-based banks, and its provisional conclusions.
 The Commission reported that its inquiry to that date had not brought to light any violation of the due diligence obligations of banks, and that it would review the IIC report and possibly continue its inquiry.
-The Bank's subsidiary in Switzerland will continue to cooperate with its regulatory authority in this regard.
+The Commission did continue its inquiry on the basis of the IIC report, and included in its annual report published in April 2006 a discussion of its conclusions.
+In sum, the Commission confirmed its position as stated in its October 27, 2005 report as to the absence of any violations of the due diligence obligations applicable to the banks.